-When cancer starts in the tissue of the liver it is referred to as primary liver cancer.
+When cancer starts in the tissue of the liver, it is known as primary liver cancer.

-When cancer has spread (or metastasized) from another organ into the liver, it is referred to as secondary liver cancer or metastatic liver cancer.
+When cancer has spread (or metastasized) from another organ into the liver, it is called secondary liver cancer or metastatic liver cancer.
 In the U.S., metastatic liver cancer is more common than primary liver cancer.

-- Hepatocellular carcinoma is the most common type of liver cancer, accounting for 80 percent of primary liver cancer cases.
+- Hepatocellular carcinoma is the most common type of liver cancer, accounting for 80% of primary liver cancer cases.

 - Bile duct cancer (also known as intrahepatic cholangiocarcinoma or Klatskin’s tumor) is the second most common type of primary liver cancer.

 - Hepatoblastoma is a rare childhood cancer that can develop in children younger than 4 years old.

 - Metastatic liver cancer occurs when other cancers spread (or metastasize) from another organ to the liver.

 Symptoms of liver cancer may not be present until the disease is advanced.
 Signs and symptoms of liver cancer include the following:

 - A hard lump just under the rib cage on the right side

 - Jaundice (yellowing of the skin or whites of the eyes)